TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 sigtype openpgp
 sigoption min_trust_level=marginal
-sig -----BEGIN PGP SIGNATURE-----%0a sig %0a
+sig -----BEGIN PGP SIGNATURE-----%0a
+ %0a
-sig iHUEABYKAB0WIQTXto4BPKlfA2YYS5Pn3hDaTgk8fAUCX5C+ugAKCRDn3hDaTgk8%0a
+ iHUEABYKAB0WIQTXto4BPKlfA2YYS5Pn3hDaTgk8fAUCX5C+ugAKCRDn3hDaTgk8%0a
-sig fOk8AQCRGkdNGMXhJ95e5QIHk44rvfNsyibxY6ZvTXdLQJvt/gEAlFCeEM3SfaDL%0a
+ fOk8AQCRGkdNGMXhJ95e5QIHk44rvfNsyibxY6ZvTXdLQJvt/gEAlFCeEM3SfaDL%0a
-sig 8RQR368L0+caDlaZW51VZVP2UBXP6w0=%0a
+ 8RQR368L0+caDlaZW51VZVP2UBXP6w0=%0a
-sig =1Fby%0a
+ =1Fby%0a
-sig -----END PGP SIGNATURE-----%0a
+ -----END PGP SIGNATURE-----%0a
 ```

-A signed Git commit using the new tagging system would look like:
+A signed Git commit using the new format looks like:

 ```
 tree eebfed94e75e7760540d1485c740902590a00332